csailer/foresideapi/README.txt

     In this Policy, everyone can list all and retrieve individual Orders Status.
 Only Approvers and Admin may create or update an Order Status.
 (The Trader creates an Order Status as part of creating a new Order. this is done automatically as part of the logic to create an Order.)

+    These polices are encapsulated in the foreside.api.orders.policy file.
+Each Policy is then attached to a ViewSet in the API (foreside.api.orders.views):

+    permission_classes = (policy.OrderAccessPolicy,)